How was the performance of the Barcelona reinforcements, Adama Traoré and Aubameyang?

 Traoré and Aubameyang had their first minutes this season with Barcelona, who put in a good performance by beating Atlético

-I brought, who arrived on loan with an option to buy for the rest of the season, jumped as a starter in the scheme of Xavi and he was placed as a winger on the right, a band in which he did what he wanted.
+I broughtwho arrived on loan with an option to buy for the remainder of the season, jumped as a starter in the scheme of Xavi and he was placed as a winger on the right, a band in which he did what he wanted.

-The Spanish player immediately showed up and distributed an assist to Gavi, who headed one of his centers in what was the second Barça goal and with which they traced back, for the time being, the scoreboard.
+The Spanish player immediately showed up and distributed an assist to Gaviwho finished off one of his centers with a header in what was the second Barça goal and with which they traced the score, for the time being.

 The Gabonese striker was placed as the only forward to allow the Colchoneros to worry about the attacker and not all to overflow in front in search of a tie or a possible comeback.